muff1nman/ClassNotes/Econ/EconAndTech.md

 Adoption and Critical Mass
 -----
-Slow progress during launch
+Slow progress during <i>launch</i>
-increasing rate during takeoff slow down during saturation when there are no more users
+increasing rate during <i>takeoff</i>
+slow down during <i>saturation </i>when there are no more users

+*Critical Mass*
+- The minimum amount of money or number of people required to start or sustain an operation, business, process, etc

 winner-take-all market <code>-></code> <em>tippy</em> market

 Tippy Markets
 -----
+Is a scale economy for either the demand side or the supply side.

 The Tipping Point
 ----
+Think of economies of scale as epidemics.

 Modeling the Rate of Adoption of Innovation
 -----
 (From the Reading this week)

+- <strong>epidemic model</strong>
+    - random encounters cause a transfer of infromation
+    - leads to new customers

 - people tell others about great products and there is a possibility the other will use it too

 - early adopters - offer at a low price to entice these people to try your product - called the bargain and ripoff strategy
--

 Economic Model of Diffusion
 ------
-wasn't paying attention
+introduces prices, costs of adoption, and tastes and therefore a customer will only join when net gain is positive

+Taking all these differentiations into effect leads to a normal distribution of costs for each person.

+It will take product price to fall (or the network effects to increase) so that the higher end of the normal curve will adopt

 How the Characteristics (index z) Determine the Rate of Adoption
 ----